-Southern is one of the 332 most environmentally responsible colleges in the U.S. and Canada, according to The Princeton Review.
+Southern was named one of the 332 most environmentally responsible colleges in the U.S. and Canada in 2014, according to The Princeton Review.
 The education services company, known for its test prep programs and college rankings, ratings, and guidebooks, profiles Southern in the fifth annual edition of its free downloadable book, “The Princeton Review's Guide to 332 Green Colleges."

 In 2012, the university placed fourth of 98 schools in the country in reducing its electricity use during the Campus Conservation Nationals, a competition among colleges and universities to reduce energy consumption.
 As one of the top 10 schools in the conservation contest, Southern received a credit for 200 megawatt hours of renewable energy from Sterling Planet, a company that works with organizations toward becoming carbon neutral.
 The 200 megawatt hours of free energy would be enough to power one of the university’s smaller residence halls for about a year.